logo

 πŸ”— Use the Solar Panda App for Quick Calculations

+Prefer a quick answer?
+Our Breaker Sizing Calculator runs these exact steps for you.
 If you don’t want to calculate manually, the Solar Panda App computes the optimal breaker size, wire gauge, and full system requirements for your solar setup.
 It also recommends hybrid inverter, battery size, solar panel watts, cost, and ROIβ€”all tailored to your monthly consumption.

 Visit the calculator here: Solar Panda App πŸš€